 The above graph represents the number of rural telephone subscribers in India by month.
-Approximately 43% of India’s total telephone subscriber base belong to rural areas.
-The total rural subscription in India increased from 511.05 million in June 2019 to 511.25 million in July 2019.
-That’s representing a negligible 0.04% M-oM growth.
+Approximately 43.5% of India’s total telephone subscriber base belong to rural areas.
+The total rural subscription in India increased 0.02% month-on-month in December 2019, to 509.99 million.

 |Source||Telecom Regulatory Authority of India (TRAI)|